JuanferM/TER-reconstructPep_py/README.md

-# TER-reconstructPep_cpp
+# TER-reconstructPep_julia
-Algorithms to reconstruct peptide sequences in C++
+Algorithms to reconstruct peptide sequences in Julia